replicatedhq/replicated-docs/docs/intro-replicated.md

 Replicated includes components and features that make it easier for you to manage and deploy applications, and for enterprise users to install and manage their instance of your application.

-The following diagram shows the Replicated components as they relate to you as a vendor packaging your application and the deployment to an existing cluster and a cluster provisioned by the Replicated Kubernetes installer on a VM.
+The following diagram shows the Replicated components as they relate to you as a vendor packaging your application, and the deployment to an existing cluster and a cluster provisioned by the Replicated Kubernetes installer on a VM.

 ![What is Replicated?](/images/what-is-replicated.png)